Tellusant/docs/work-notes/mkt-1.md

 If I were acting as an outside adviser to Tellusant, my goal would be to answer a single question:

-> **Why should a Fortune 500 executive hire Tellusant instead of McKinsey, BCG, Bain, an internal analytics team, or simply doing nothing?**
+> Why should a Fortune 500 executive hire Tellusant instead of McKinsey, BCG, Bain, an internal analytics team, or simply do nothing?

 If we can answer that crisply, the marketing plan almost writes itself.

 So let's start with one question:

-**When your last five new clients signed, what was happening inside their company that caused them to reach out?**
+>When your last five new clients signed, what was happening inside their company that caused them to reach out?

+---
 `Answers  `
 `Question A`
 `- Head of strategy`